 Client Story: Appellate Victory for a Major Public Utility

-Where we started: The Sabine River Authority of Louisiana and various Entergy entities had been sued by a group of downstream residents seeking damages for flooding allegedly caused by the authority’s operation of the dam at Toledo Bend.
+Where we started: A public utility and various Entergy entities had been sued by a group of downstream residents seeking damages for flooding allegedly caused by the utility’s operation of the dam at Toledo Bend.
 Our roadmap: Our lawyers argued that the litigation was preempted as it was an attempt to wrest control of the Federal Energy Regulatory Commission-licensed dam and impose operational changes outside the process set forth in the Federal Power Act.
-Resolution: Keogh Cox prevailed at the District Court level and it maintained the ruling at the U.S. Court of Appeals for the Fifth Circuit and at the United States Supreme Court.
+Resolution: Keogh Cox prevailed at the District Court and it maintained the ruling at the U.S. Court of Appeals for the Fifth Circuit and at the United States Supreme Court.

 Client Story: Trial Judgment Limiting a Scope of Practice Upheld on Appeal

 Where we started: A group of physicians wanted to litigate the issue of whether the scope of practice of Certified Registered Nurse Anesthetists (CRNAs) had been expanded when it included interventional pain procedures, an area traditionally reserved to physicians.
 Our roadmap: At trial, the court had held that the practice of interventional pain management was not within the CRNA’s scope of practice, as the practice of pain management constitutes the practice of medicine.
 Resolution: The trial judgment was affirmed on appeal, and the Louisiana Supreme Court denied writs.